 "The commitment of WATMOS to Tenant Management Organisations was especially impressive and the standard of works that has been achieved also appeared good."

 After the partner landlord was identified, LATMOS put together a detailed proposal – called a ‘Formal Consultation Document’ – for tenants and residents to consider.

 This gave details of all the things tenants and residents need to know before making up their minds whether or not to support the transfer.
 It included information on rents, repairs, maintenance and improvements, tenants’ and residents’ rights, housing services as well as information for leaseholders.
 Tenants and residents were able to compare what transfer would mean compared to staying with the Council.

 The formal consultation document was issued in May.
-There were plenty of opportunities for questions to be asked and answered.
+There were plenty of opportunities for questions to be asked and answered and during this process AWICS provided advice and information.
 In November 2011 there was a ballot to find out whether or not tenants support the transfer.

 For the transfer to go ahead their was a local requirement that more than half of those eligible to vote must do so and a statutory requirement that of those, over half must be in favour of the transfer.